muratk5n/thirdwave/en/2016/08/deep-learning-general-ai.md

 ---

-Chollet is an AI engineer at Google, also is the creator of the Keras deep-learning library.
+Chollet is an ML engineer at Google, also is the creator of the Keras deep-learning library.
 Keras is a invaluable tool for machine learning, I've used it, along with many practitioners in the field.